Associate in Science

 One course satisfying degree requirements must have a non-Western or diversity emphasis.
 These courses are highlighted in bold in the General Education Requirements Social and Behavioral Sciences (item II.B.) and Humanities and Fine Arts (item II.E.).
 This is not an additional credit hour requirement.

 Area of Concentration / Elective Requirements14-18

-Consult with a counselor early in your program of studies to determine appropriate course choices, including any foreign language requirement, and transferability of courses based on your major and the four-year school to which you intend to transfer.
+Students should consult with a counselor early in their program of studies to determine appropriate course choices, including any foreign language requirement, and transferability of courses based on their major and the four-year school to which you intend to transfer.

 Note: A maximum of 4 semester hours each of Independent Study (IND), Personal Development (PDV), or Physical Education (PED), may be applied toward a degree.
 The maximum semester hours for Physical Education (PED) credit may be waived for physical education, fitness leadership or education majors.